AndrewLuyt/week4-project/harmful_weather.md

 ## [1] 32
 ```

-This is good news, we won't have to fix over 800 errors.
-Fixing
+This is good news, we won't have to fix over 800 errors. **Fixing
-the 32 most common should ensure a much more accurate analysis.
+the 32 most common** should ensure a much more accurate analysis.
 Let's calculate
-what proportion of observations we'll actually correct, if we fix `evtypes` with
+what proportion of observations will be correct, if we fix `evtypes` with
 100 or more observations.